quiltedhills/htfc3-kubejs_patches/README.md

 • Made the more advanced Stone Brick recipes also include Gypsum/Alabaster <br/>
 • Tweaked recipes for Crude Hammers, Sentry Turrets and Andesite Exoskeletons <br/>
 • Removed odd Latex Bucket recipe involving supports <br/>
-• Added a recipe for Barrel Cacti <br/>
+• Added a recipe for Barrel Cacti and Firmaciv Thatch Roofing <br/>
 • Removed Cocoa Beans from the sand sieving loot tables, added some other things to take their place <br/>
 • Made the Rod into Nugget sequenced recipes only take four actions instead of five <br/>
 • Added Create Mixer recipe for dye fluids <br/>